Sometimes, younger persons get dementia. To care for them, you need to consider some additional things.

 Most friends of the person with dementia are leading active lives.
 They are often too busy to remain connected after the person stops working.
 Even friends who want to stay connected may not understand what is happening or have enough time to stay in touch.
 Many friends feel very uncomfortable seeing someone of their own age changing so much and so they avoid the family completely.

-Try to stay connected with least some important close friends.
+Try to stay connected with at least some important close friends.
 Explain the situation openly to them and ask them for support.

 Financial problems are often one of the biggest stress in young onset cases.
 This is especially true in India, because India does not have good health care plans, disability allowance, or social security.
 If the person with dementia was the sole earner, your family now has no source of income.
 There may not be enough savings and wealth for all the expenses, including care, the childrens’ expenses, loan payments, future plans, and all that.
 You and other family members may need to start earning, but care work may not leave you enough time and energy for this.
 If you were doing a job, you may find it difficult to manage your work as well as the care tasks.
 You may have to switch to a lower paying job to get more time and flexibility.
-That adds to money problems.
+That typically adds to money problems.
 You may need help from relatives now or later, and so staying on good terms with relatives is necessary.
 Unfortunately, relatives may not help.

 Look for ways to earn money while also caring for the person.
 Think of the skills you have and how you can use them to earn money given the time available to you.
 Contact friends and others who can help you see what you can do to get money.
 Look at your current savings and investments to see how to use them for better financial planning.